ehsanmostajeran/cilium/README.md

 * `curl -Ssl https://raw.githubusercontent.com/cilium-team/cilium/master/entrypoint.sh | NET_IP=<node's network address> IP=<node's IP address> bash -s infect`

-If you only have one node in your cluster that's ok, you can go to [starting services](#starting-services) to continue.
+If you only have one node in your cluster that's ok, you can go to [compose-example](#compose-demo) step to complete the demo.

 The second and remaining nodes will only require the following environment
 variables: